mfikes/ambly/README.md

 You can start the Ambly REPL by supplying `-re ambly` as an option to `cljs.main`.

-Here is a sample REPL startup sequence in `ambly/Clojure`, illustrating device auto-discovery:
+Here is a sample REPL startup sequence, illustrating device auto-discovery:

 ```
 $ clj -m cljs.main -re ambly